cockroachdb/docs/src/current/v23.1/cloud-storage-authentication.md

 ### Use implicit authentication with your own IAM role

 For self-hosted deployments, follow these instructions.
-For CockroachDB Advanced deployments, you can either follow these instructions or you can [use implicit authentication together with the service account that CockroachDB Cloud automatically creates]({% link {{ page.version.version }}/cloud-storage-authentication.md %}?filters=aws#use-implicit-authentication-advanced).
+For CockroachDB {{ site.data.products.advanced }} deployments, you can either follow these instructions or you can [use implicit authentication together with the service account that CockroachDB {{ site.data.products.cloud }} automatically creates]({% link {{ page.version.version }}/cloud-storage-authentication.md %}?filters=aws#use-implicit-authentication-advanced).

 To limit the control access to your Amazon S3 buckets, you can create IAM roles for users to assume.
 IAM roles do not have an association to a particular user.
 The role contains permissions that define the operations a user (or [Principal](https://docs.aws.amazon.com/IAM/latest/UserGuide/intro-structure.html#intro-structure-principal)) can complete.
 An IAM user can then assume a role to undertake a CockroachDB backup, restore, import, etc. As a result, the IAM user only has access to the assigned role, rather than having unlimited access to an S3 bucket.